francisuloko/white-word-cells-backend/README.md

 # White Word Cells Backend API

-> White Word Cells is a word store app that let's users store words.
+> White Word Cells is a word store app that lets users save words with custom description.

-Project Description:
-In this project, I have:
-Set up Postgres database.
-Created an API endpoint:
+The aim is for users to store personalized affirmations or motivational quotes to help them stay positive when they feel low.
+It is modelled after the white blood cells which form part of the body's immune system to help fight infections and other diseases.

 ## REACT FRONT-END
 Check Out The Random Greeting React Front-End TBA

 ## Built With

-- Ruby v2.7.0
+- Ruby v2.7.0+
 - Ruby on Rails v5.2.4
 - Postgres
-- Rubcop
+- Rubocop

 ## Getting Started